ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 A common theme in many of the mitigation proposal is making the Network Overlay changes and behavior transparent to the Streaming Application.
 This approach should not affect privacy enhancements of the Network Overlay as it doesn't alter the Network Overlay.
 Enabling the Streaming Application to better understand the network environment it is operating, allows the application to adapt the changes and work within them.

+The other approach is enabling applications to be excluded from network overlays.
+This could be be done through a variety of approaches such as providing users an option on their device to exclude either by specific applications, by specific end point destinations identified by DNS name or IP address, or by some other characteristic.
+Another opt

 ## Application notification of policy change

 ## Interfaces to access policy settings